LWFlouisa/UploadedFairy/novel.md

 As long as she wasn’t in it.

 She wanted to rot.

-Part Five
+# Everything after this
+This will be part of the extended universe that includes my other novellas.

-Vella’s stories.
+## Part Five Vella’s stories.

-Birth Of Mr. Clocktime
+### Birth Of Mr. Clocktime

 Sometimes you reach just the edge of darkness, only to run away in fear.
 Some other times, you become the darkness itself.
 Whatever fears you once had, feel minor in comparison.
 Your chosen life.
 In the heart of truest darkness, there lay beyond a certain kind of light.
 When everything fades away, one can say goodnight.
 Goodnight to all the ills of the life, goodnight to life itself.
 Goodnight to the wind, in its calm cooling embrace.
 The shadows keep one company, under the glow of the starry night.
 The fireflies that are born and die glitter under the glow of the “Meadow Of Gold”.